 - 9. Establish and follow a documented patch management process. - 10.
 Maintain configurations for all system services, assets, and infrastructure; manage configuration changes; and monitor the system for unauthorized or unintended configuration changes.

 Secure systems and data-To secure IT systems and data, develop, document, and implement processes to:

-- 11. Perform proactive key user and system activity logging and log monitoring, particularly for users with administrative access privileges. - 12.
-Provide all employees ongoing training on IT security risks and their responsibilities to ensure systems and data are protected.
+11. Perform proactive key user and system activity logging and log monitoring, particularly for users with administrative access privileges.